 With that said, the truth is that I will sin and so will you.
 We must move past the ever-present reality of personal failure, and think more about how to be ready when the inevitable happens.
-If you won’t do that, then you will not be able to help the person you want to stop sinning.
+If you don’t do that, you will not be able to help the person you want to stop sinning.

 - Will you ask your spouse or a close friend where they perceive your accent mark?

 - If you place it more on the sin rather than on the gospel, why are you more sin-centered than gospel-centered?

 - What is operating in your heart that motivates you to respond this way?

 - What has hindered you from becoming a gospelized person?
 What are the controlling motives of your heart?

 - What is your practical and active plan for change?
 Will you tell someone who is competent enough to help you with what is going on in your heart, and make plans to change?